moodlehq/moodle-performance-comparison/README.md

 Set of shell scripts to run Moodle performance tests using different hardwares and configurations and compare results.

+WARNING: Work in progress!!
+I only pushed it to upstream to prevent losing code.

 ## Requirements
 * JMeter - http://jmeter.apache.org/